 To understand how the climate change denial machine works and how it is funded, this video produced by Greenpeace about The Koch Brothers and their anti stance, gives you some great context:

-The unfortunate thing is, the general public is practically bombarded on a regular basis by this million-dollar climate change denial machine.
+The unfortunate thing is, the general public is practically bombarded on a regular basis by this multi million-dollar climate change denial machine.
 As the video shows, it is well-funded and it is relentless.
 In order to protect yourself and avoid being a passive recipient, we have compiled the top five techniques climate change deniers use to influence the masses, and provide tips on what you can do to be able to sift through their propaganda: